Deploying a Website

 By the end of this module, you will be able to:

-While you created the structure and content of a website in the prior workshop module, you will need to take some additional steps in order to get the ‘actual’ website to exist.
+While you created the structure and content of a website earlier in this workshop, you will need to take some additional steps in order to get the website to really exist.
 This process of translating a Quarto project into a living website is known as “deploying” that website.
-There are many options for where a website can be deployed and hosted but for the purposes of this workshop, we’ll be focusing on deploying via GitHub Pages.
+There are many options for where a website can be deployed but for the purposes of this workshop, we’ll be focusing on deploying via GitHub Pages.

 We’re focusing on deploying via GitHub Pages because: